gyenabubakar/lyrebird-client/README.md

 - `npm run code-quality:lint` will lint the codebase using ESLint.
 - `npm run code-quality:all` will run both the above commands, in that order.

 When you commit code, Husky will run the `code-quality:all` script to ensure that the code is well-formatted and has no linting errors.
-Husky might allow commits when it encounters warnings so you can ignore them, but it's better to resolve them.
+Husky might allow commits when it encounters warnings, so you can ignore them, but it's better to resolve them.
 We should keep the project as clean as possible.

 ## Contributing